okcredit/OkLayoutInflater/README.md

 has some limitations.
 Here is an improved version of AsyncLayoutInflater with Coroutines.

 1. Single thread to do all the inflate work
-2. Inflate work is not lifecycle aware/There is no way to cancel ongoing inflation
+2. Inflate work is not lifecycle aware, there is no way to cancel ongoing inflation
-3. Does not support LayoutInflater.Factory2.
+3. Does not support LayoutInflater.Factory2
 4. The default size limit of the cache queue is 10.
-If it exceeds 10, it will cause the main thread to wait.
+If it exceeds 10, it will cause the main thread to wait

 Using OkLayoutInflater, we have improved threading limitations.